VitaChien/WEHI_Workflow/documentation.md

 #### Setting Up Sarek on Seqera:

-1- Request an access to Milton HPC refer to this link: [https://wehieduau.sharepoint.com/sites/rc2/SitePages/using-milton.aspx]
+1. Request an access to Milton HPC refer to this link: [https://wehieduau.sharepoint.com/sites/rc2/SitePages/using-milton.aspx]
-2- Submit tickets to ask for access to Seqera
+2. Submit tickets to ask for access to Seqera
-3- Upload raw data to /vast/scratch/users/yourname/ + any subfolder you desire 4- Generate access token on Seqera and fill it in the Nextflow Tower Agent page 5- Select Sarek_344 from Lanchpad and launch it
+3. Upload raw data to /vast/scratch/users/yourname/ + any subfolder you desire
+4. Generate access token on Seqera and fill it in the Nextflow Tower Agent page
+5. Select Sarek_344 from Lanchpad and launch it
-6-Fill in Run setup configuration and lanch the pipeline
+6. Fill in Run setup configuration and lanch the pipeline

 ##### Sarek Input:
 The input file that Sarek takes is in CSV format with metadata.
 Listing sample information and corresponding FASTQ file paths.
 Each row represents a sample, with columns for patient ID, sample ID, sequencing lane, and paths to paired-end FASTQ files (fastq_1 and fastq_2).
 The FASTQ files must be gzip-compressed (.fastq.gz) for compatibility with bioinformatics tools.
 Additional columns like sex, status, and spring file paths may provide further metadata or alternative file formats.